In this tutorial, we will learn how to adjust the depth of field on a camera

 Let us sum up:

-The shorter the focal length (14mm), the deeper the DOF.
+The shorter the focal length (14 mm), the deeper the DOF.

-The longer the focal length (600mm), the shallower the DOF.
+The longer the focal length (600 mm), the shallower the DOF.

-The closer you are to it to focus, the shallower the depth of field.
-This is exactly why the depth of field is very shallow in macro photography.
-Conversely, if you have strayed from your subject, the depth of field will be very deep.
+The closer you are to the subject to focus, the shallower the depth of field will be.
+In macro photography, the DOF is very shallow.
+Conversely, if you have strayed from your subject, then the depth of field will be deeper.